takato7/philosophers-concurrency/README.md

 To eat, a philosopher must acquire both the left and right forks.

-The challenge is to design a synchronization strategy that:
+### Constraints

+The system must ensure:

-- Preventing deadlocks
+- No deadlocks
-- Avoiding starvation
-- Eliminating data races
+- No data races
-- Synchronizing shared resources
-- Maintaining accurate timing
+- No starvation (if possible under timing constraints)
+- Accurate state transitions
-- Designing safe thread termination
+- Clean termination of all threads

+Philosophers do not communicate directly and have no global knowledge of the system state.

 ## Simulation Model

-Each philosopher is represented as an independent thread.
+- Each philosopher is represented as an independent thread.

-Each fork is represented as a shared resource protected by a mutex.
+- Each fork is represented as a shared resource protected by a mutex.

 The simulation ends when: